 On March 16, 2020, the Medical Device Coordination Group (MDCG) issued a document MDCG 2020-3 “Guidance on important changes for devices covered by MDD or AIMDD certificates related to the transition process under MDR Article 120”.
 This guidance document provides instructions on how manufacturers go about making significant changes to certified devices and on changes to a device that should be considered “a significant change in design or intended use” as per Article 120 (3) of the MDR.

-Manufacturers who have CE Certificate within the scope of 93/42 / EC Medical Device Directive should adapt this guideline to quality management systems and take it into consideration when they plan to make changes to the certified device.
+Manufacturers who have CE Certificate within the scope of 93/42/EEC Medical Device Directive should adapt this guideline to quality management systems and take it into consideration when they plan to make changes to the certified device.

 SZUTEST receives the manufacturer’s change notifications in writing with FR.MED.51 Change Notification Form.
 Where applicable, the FR.MED.01 Application Form for the change must be filled in by the manufacturer.

-Within the framework of conformity assessment activities, SZUTEST shall carry out all change assessments in line with the Medical Device Directive and MDCG 2020-3 guideline.
-In all audits carried out within the scope of 93/42/EEC Medical Device Directive, all device, quality management system and organizational changes that are qualified as important or insignificant shall be reviewed.
+Within the framework of conformity assessment activities, SZUTEST shall perform all change evaluations in line with the Medical Device Directive and MDCG 2020-3 guideline document.
+All changes related to the organizational changes, the quality management system and the device shall be reviewed in all audits conducted within the scope of 93/42/EEC Medical Device Directive.

-All producers who have a valid certificate within the scope of 93/42 / EC Medical Device Directive should review this guideline document and adapt it to their quality management systems and it should be taken into consideration in all important change notifications in the following processes.
+All producers who have a valid certificate within the scope of 93/42/EEC Medical Device Directive should review this guideline document and adapt it to their quality management systems and it should be taken into consideration in all important change notifications in the following processes.

 In case of change, the assessments should be made for each device on a case-by-case basis.
 Flow charts have been developed to facilitate harmonized judgement on the significance of the changes.